Mujer embarazada, consejos de hacer mudanza en el embarazo

 12 tips for moving during pregnancy

-Moving house while pregnant is possible if you prioritize your health and plan the process calmly.
-In this guide, you'll find 12 tips for moving during pregnancy that will help you reduce physical exertion, delegate tasks you shouldn't do, and arrive at your new home feeling relaxed.
+Moving house while pregnant is possible if you prioritize your health and organize the process calmly.
+In this guide, you will find 12 tips for moving during pregnancy that will help you reduce physical effort, delegate what you shouldn't do, and arrive peacefully at your new home.

 Moving is a demanding process; take it easy.
-Divide tasks into phases ( choosing your moving package , decluttering, sorting, packing by room, labeling, moving, unpacking) and proceed at a sustainable pace.
-It's better to do it one step at a time than to make an intense effort that leaves you exhausted.
+Divide tasks into phases (choose the moving pack, declutter, sort, pack by room, label, transport, unpack) and proceed at a sustainable pace.
+Better "step by step" than an intense effort that leaves you exhausted.

-• Block out short sessions (45–60 min) in your calendar with breaks in between.
+• Block short sessions (45–60 min) with breaks in between on your calendar.

-• Start with what you use least and leave the essentials for last.
+• Start with what you use least and leave essentials for last.

 • Label boxes with room and priority (high/medium/low).

-2. Get comfortable: wear clothes and shoes that make it easy to move around
+2. Get comfortable: wear clothes and shoes that allow you to move easily

-Wear loose, breathable clothing that allows freedom of movement.
-Wear closed, stable shoes to avoid slipping, and tie back your hair if it bothers you.
-Moving during pregnancy is much easier when you feel comfortable and confident.
+Wear loose, breathable clothing that allows you freedom of movement.
+Use closed, stable footwear to prevent slips and tie your hair back if it bothers you.
+Moving during pregnancy is better managed if you feel comfortable and safe.

-• Avoid slippery soles and clothing that makes you hot or restricts you.
+• Avoid slippery soles and clothes that make you hot or restrict you.

-• Keep a light jacket handy in case the temperature changes or drafts pick up.
+• Keep a light jacket handy in case of temperature changes or drafts.

-3. Prioritize your health and the baby's (don't lift heavy objects)
+3. Prioritize your health and the baby's (do not lift heavy objects)

-While you can help with many tasks, don't carry boxes or move furniture .
-Direct, organize, and delegate anything that requires physical effort.
-Remember: the boxes can wait; your well-being and the baby's come first.
+Although you can help with many tasks, do not carry boxes or move furniture.
+Direct, organize, and delegate what requires physical effort.
+Remember: boxes can wait; your well-being and the baby's come first.

-• Reserve safe tasks: sorting, labeling, coordinating, opening/arranging lightweight boxes.
+• Reserve safe tasks: sorting, labeling, coordinating, opening/organizing light boxes.

-• If you don't have help, consider hiring a moving company for the heavy load.
+• If you don't have help, consider hiring a moving company for heavy lifting.

-• If you experience dizziness, fatigue, or pain: stop, rest, and hydrate.
+• In case of dizziness, fatigue, or pain: stop, rest, and hydrate.

-Note: Always consult your healthcare professional if you have any questions about exertion or symptoms.
+Note: always consult your healthcare professional if you have questions about exertion or symptoms.

 4. Rely on family or professional help

-You're pregnant, not sick, but there are tasks you shouldn't do.
-Ask for help with lifting and moving.
-If you don't have anyone nearby to help, consider hiring a moving company for heavy items and logistics.
+You are pregnant, not sick, but there are tasks you should not do.
+Ask for help with lifting and transport.
+If you don't have close support, consider hiring a moving company for heavy items and logistics.

 • Delegate lifting boxes, moving furniture, and going up/down stairs.